 Don’t worry, we are not going to fill in all the elevations manually.
 We will use the Civil 3D Move Text to Elevation tool, to Automatically Assign Elevations to all Text objects!
 Please follow the steps below:

-- Isolate all the Mtext objects that contain Text (in our example we will isolate using Quick Select to select all the red text, and hit Isolate Selected Objects)
+- Isolate all the Mtext objects that contain Text (in our example we will isolate using Quick Select to select all the red text, and hit Isolate Selected Objects) Check How to Quick Select objects by Color!
+(AutoCAD trick) for more detailed explanation.

 - After we are left with only Text containing Elevations we go to the Modify Ribbon tab and under Ground Data select Surface.